Sleep Apnea, Pasadena CA

 Non-surgical options, such as mandibular repositioning devices (MRAs), are also provided by the Oral & Maxillofacial Surgeon.
 The Oral and Maxillofacial Surgeon is therefore, an integral member of the sleep disorder treatment team.

 The Pacific Coast Center for Oral, Facial and Cosmetic Surgery and Drs.
-Elias, Stephens and Jun routinely treat patients with Obstructive Sleep Disorders and therefore have the expertise and availability of various experts and resources to manage this condition.
+Elias, Jun, Stephens and Verratti routinely treat patients with Obstructive Sleep Disorders and therefore have the expertise and availability of various experts and resources to manage this condition.
 We offer various surgical and non- surgical options for care.

 Please feel free to contact us for a consultation if you feel that you or a loved one has this disorder.